Sahiep/AzureMLGettingStarted/MLWorkspaceSetUp.md

 1. In the [Azure Portal](https://portal.azure.com) (https://portal.azure.com), select **+ Resource groups**, then click `Create resource group`.

     ![Click on create resource group.](images/RG.png 'Create a resource group')

+2. Select subscription, enter a name for the resource group and choose `northeurope` as a location.

     ![Select subscription, enter a name for the resource group and choose "northeurop" as location.](images/CreateRG.png 'Create a resource group')

 ### Create your Azure Machine Learning Workspace